xiyuzhai-husky-lang/husky/README.md

 # The Husky Programming Language

-(Work In Progress, 3~4 years away from 0.1, 10~15 from stable version; however, it will be good enough to do research in a few month)
+(Work In Progress, 3\~4 years away from version 0.1, 10\~15 from stable version; however, it will be good enough to do research in a few month)

 Husky is a programming language designed for **next generation computing**, which vastly generalizes nowadays AI and software.
 It **combines good designs from various current languages and promises killer applications beyond people's imagination**.